 The American is embroiled in the race to become rookie of the year, which features another player I like a lot, Robert MacIntyre.
 What Kitayama has going for him are two tournament wins already this year, in Oman and Mauritius.
 Even if both these events can’t be classed as high-quality, an ability to win – at whatever level – is not to be ignored.
 What’s more, a recent run of form has seen him finish third (Italian Open), fourth (French Open) and second (Turkish Airlines).
 He’s undoubtedly a quality player, and whilst a 30th place finish last week at the Nedbank wasn’t great, and this is his debut in Dubai, his length off the tee (he’s fifth for Driving Distance) will be a huge asset here.
 Spurred on to perform well – while many are here this week just to collect some extra prize money – Kitayama is worth an interest on a course that should suit.

 Victor Perez (currently $51 with Ladbrokes)

-I’m continually harping on about how Perez consistently tops the Strokes Gained: Tee-to-Green rankings, and last time out in Turkey when we backed him, he once again did exactly that.
+I’m continually harping on about how Perez consistently tops the Strokes Gained: Tee-to-Green rankings.
+Last time out in Turkey when we backed him, he once again did exactly that.
 Perez is a beast off the tee and that’s a huge advantage on this vast 7,700 yard layout, which certainly favours the bigger hitters.
 This will be Perez’s debut here this week but that’s been the case at the majority of events for him this year and he’s played most extremely well.
-Confidence couldn’t be higher coming here off the back of a play-off loss in Turkey, a fouth place finish at the WGC-HSBC in China and the Alfred Dunhill Links win just a couple of months ago.
+Confidence couldn’t be higher coming here off the back of a play-off loss in Turkey, a fourth place finish at the WGC-HSBC in China and the Alfred Dunhill Links win just a couple of months ago.
 Perez is playing superb golf right now and we need to keep backing this potential superstar while the prices on offer are still relatively big.